Pronunciation: mon te LOO kast

 After opening or mixing the oral granules, you must use them within 15 minutes.
 Do not save an open packet or mixed medicine for later use.

 It may take up to several weeks before your symptoms improve.
-Keep using the medication as directed and tell your doctor if your symptoms do not improve after several weeks of treatment.
+Keep using the medication as directed and tell your doctor if your symptoms do not improve.

 Store at room temperature away from moisture and heat.
 Do not open a packet of oral granules until you are ready to use the medicine.